How to Choose Ski Gloves | How to Buy

 3) How easily do your hands get cold?
 Do you have circulation issues such as Raynaud's Syndrome?
 If you suffer from cold hands you should only buy mittens.
 But, if you must have 5-finger gloves you need the warmest you can find.
 Free the Powder was founded to solve this problem - dexterity and warmth.
 We solve this conundrum with breathable materials.
 Learn more about breathability in ski gloves

 4) What type of winter activities will you be doing?
 Lift-accessed, lower energy resort skiing will allow you to use more heavily insulated gloves, while backcountry skiing, climbing and mountain winter work will probably require less insulation and more focus on dexterity.

 5) What is your own personal style?
-Do you like the appearance of ski gloves better, or mittens or "three-finger lobster" gloves; do you prefer long gauntlet-style cuffs that go over the sleeves of your jacket or shorter gloves that go under-the-cuff; do you prefer leather or synthetic; do you prefer all-black gloves or multi-colored?
+Do you like the appearance of ski gloves better or mittens or "three-finger lobster" gloves?
+Do you prefer long gauntlet-style cuffs that go over the sleeves of your jacket or shorter gloves that go under-the-cuff?
+Do you prefer leather or synthetic construction?
+Do you prefer all-black gloves or multi-colored?